 Bill Murray improvised the "Cinderella story" sequence from two lines of stage direction.
-Director Harold Ramis simply asked Murray to emulate a kid announcing his own fantasy sports moment.
-Murray simply asked for four rows of 'mums and did the scene in one take.
+Director Harold Ramis simply asked Murray to imagine himself announcing his own fantasy sports moment.
+Murray simply asked for four rows of 'mums and did the scene.

 Cindy Morgan (Lacy Underall) has said that the oil massage scene with Chevy Chase was also completely improvised.
 When Lacy exclaims "You're crazy!" that was Morgan's genuine reaction to Chase dousing her with oil.